- Open Enrollment

 Brandeis students may take 12 credit hours (three 4-credit courses OR two 4-credit courses and two 2-credit labs) in a single summer.
+Additionally, there is a limit of 8 credits in a single summer session.
+So a student may take 8 credits in Session 1 and 4 credits in Session 2, or the reverse.
 There is no limit to the number of Summer School courses students may use toward their degree.
 Brandeis Summer School courses also count toward the University Residency Requirement.

 If you are a transfer student, you should refer to the University Bulletin for specific information regarding residency and transfer requirements.

 There are a number of ways to pay tuition and fees.

 You can pay by Visa, MasterCard, Discover Card or American Express by clicking the "Make Payment through TMS Gateway" link in SAGE.
 Please note: TMS (Tuition Management Systems) charges a 2.99% surcharge on credit card payments.
 This surcharge is not collected by Brandeis and is not refundable.
 Your student account payment will appear as "TMS Gateway" on your credit card statement.

 You may also use the TMS system to perform an Electronic Funds Transfer (EFT) from your U.S. checking or savings account.
 There is no charge for Electronic Fund Transfers through TMS.

 If you have technical problems with the TMS site, please call TMS directly at 1-800-722-4867.
 Monthly payment plans are not available for summer.